axtk/react-keenrouter/README.md

                 {/* the route component `A` looks similar to the plain HTML link as it serves a similar purpose */
                 <A href={AppRoute.HOME}
+                    // `withRoute()` checks the current location and
-                    // the `withRoute()` function works the same way
+                    // works similar to the conditional ternary operator;
-                    // for both props and components;
+                    // below, it roughly means:
-                    // roughly: `home location ? 'active' : undefined`
+                    // `home location ? 'active' : undefined`
                     // (the omitted third argument is `undefined`) className={withRoute(AppRoute.HOME, 'active')}>
                     Home